BigBadBleuCheese/SignalREST/README.md

 The request body should be in the same format required by `/connectAndInvoke/`.

-If a connection with the specified connection ID was not already in progress, the response will be in the same form as the `/connectAndInvoke/` request (a JSON object containing the ID of the new connection and the return values of the hub methods).
+If a connection with the specified connection ID was not already in progress, the response will be in the same form as the `/connectAndInvoke/` response (a JSON object containing the ID of the new connection and the return values of the hub methods).
 If a connection with the specified connection was already in progress, the response will omit the `ConnectionId` property, and instead include an `Events` property, the value of which will be an array of SignalR event broadcasts.